 With respect to women's history within the Lumber Heritage Region, it is integral to note that of the 15 counties, 12 voted in favor of Women's Suffrage on November 2, 1915.
 Those counties in favor were: Warren, Forest, Clarion, Indiana, Clearfield, Jefferson, McKean, Cameron, Potter, Clinton, Cambria, and Tioga.
-Those who voted against the women's right to vote were Elk, Centre and Lycoming.
+Those who voted against the women's right to vote were Elk, Centre, and Lycoming.
 The map below clearly illustrates this.
-With the exception of Elk, Centre, Lycoming, Sullivan and Pike Counties, the majority of Pennsylvania's woodlands were in favor of suffrage.
-This is a testament to the strength, fortitude, courage and independence of the women from the region and the men who supported them.
+With the exception of Elk, Centre,

-158 DW129, "Tarr Farm Tea Party," courtesy of the Drake Well Museum and Park, Pennsylvania Historical and Museum Commission.
+201 DW129, "Tarr Farm Tea Party," courtesy of the Drake Well Museum and Park, Pennsylvania Historical and Museum Commission.